Cabin Crew - DAN AIR REMEMBERED

 1992 Gallery

 Whilst we were looking at the pictures of the cabin crew and what they wore - it is worth also mentioning the hard work that they had to do with the airline.
 In a lot of cases those early flights were at very unsociable hours.
-To do the job when you did not live near an airport could mean reloacting to a place where one did not know any other people.
+To do the job when you did not live near an airport could mean relocating to a place where one did not know any other people.
 Many did just that.
 The crew had to work long hours under a great deal of pressure.
-They were very well trained, not least in safety proceedures.
+They were very well trained, not least in safety procedures.
 They had to engage in training in water as well as in mock ups of aircraft cabins.
-Far from being just a waitress in the sky the crew would have to deal with cash and stock and to satisfy customs requirements.
-This would mean ensuring that bonded stores had to be sealed in readiness at the UK.
-On flights that were very short the airlines would add extra touches to lure customers.
-A full cooked breakfast on a flight of less than an hour from London to Glasgow was not an easy task for more than a hundred passengers.
-Add in a complimentary drinks service and a hot drinks service and you really had to work fast.
+Far from being just a waitress in the sky, the crew would have to deal with cash and stock and to satisfy customs requirements.
+This would mean ensuring that bonded stores goods had to be sealed in readiness for landing at the UK.
+On flights that were very short Dan-Air would add extra touches to lure customers.
+A full cooked breakfast on a flight of an hour from London to Glasgow was not an easy task for more than a hundred passengers.
+Add in a complimentary drinks service and a hot drinks and you really had to work fast.
 Some of the crew who worked in the 1960s often had to work several sectors in one day.
 A shift pattern that saw Gatwick - Jersey - Gatwick - Guernsey - Gatwick - Ostend - Gatwick was not uncommon.
 Dan-Air did commence long haul flights in the early 1970s.
 This would mean that crews would disembark at the US end and wait a few days for the next incoming flight to work their way home.
-Later on the company concentrated on European charters and schedules.
-On occasion this would mean a 5.5 hour trip to Eilat or Luxor with a turn around and working flight home.
-When one considers that crew had been at the airport for briefing perhaps two hours before a flight and after it returned for debriefing and cashing up.
-AND that is providing there wasn't a delay for technical or operational reasons.
+Later on the company concentrated on European charters and scheduled services.
+Charter could involve a 5.5 hour trip to Eilat or Luxor followed by an hour long turn-around and working on the flight back home.
+When one considers that crew had been at the airport for a pre-flight briefing perhaps two hours before a flight and after it returned for debriefing and cashing up, that was a hard slog!
+AND that is providing there wasn't a delay for technical or operational reasons, which might result in crews being 'out of hours'.
+This would mean an overnight stay at a hotel.
+Not ideal for a social life.

-Let's have a look at some company documents to demonstrate just what they had to undertake on each flight.
+Now have a look at some company documents to demonstrate just what Cabin Crew had to undertake on each flight.
 Viewing the documents will give the reader an insight into how much more cabin crew were expected to do than today.
 The standards were exceptionally high.
 Today it is not unusual to be handed a drink with the bottle inside the glass.
-Cans handed to passengers is normal on airlines like Easy Jet - this would never happen with Dan-Air - After viewing these - next time you fly - observe and you will see why, the secret WAS service.
+Cans handed to passengers is normal on airlines like Easy Jet - this would never happen with Dan-Air - After viewing these - next time you fly - observe, and you will see why, the secret WAS service.

 CABIN SERVICE MANUAL